AkeyLab/LongHap/README.md

   --min_allele_count MIN_ALLELE_COUNT
                         How many examples of the minor allele must be present in the reads to consider the variant for phasing [1]
   --min_base_quality MIN_BASE_QUALITY
                         Minimum base quality to consider a base for phasing.
 Only affects SNP phasing.
 For HiFi data, all bases should be consider, that is a minimum quality of 0.
-                        For ONT data, a threshold of 10 is recommended [0] -o OUTPUT_VCF, --output_vcf OUTPUT_VCF
+For ONT data, a threshold of 10 is recommended
+                        [0]
+  --min_mapq MIN_MAPQ   Minimum mapping quality to consider a read for phasing [20] --flank_snv FLANK_SNV
+                        Number of flanking bp to use for realignment around uncertain SNVs.
+Default is 66 for ONT and 33 for PacBio
+  --flank_indel FLANK_INDEL
+                        Number of flanking bp to use for realignment around uncertain indels.
+Default is 200 for ONT and 100 for PacBio
+  -o OUTPUT_VCF, --output_vcf OUTPUT_VCF
                         Output phased vcf
   --output_bam OUTPUT_BAM